-An important question in banking is how strict supervision affects bank lending and in turn local business activity.
+An important question in banking is how strict supervision affects bank lending.
 Supervisors forcing banks to recognize losses could choke off lending and amplify local economic woes.
-But stricter supervision could also change how banks assess and manage loans.
+But strict supervision could also change how banks assess and manage loan portfolios and credit risk.
 Estimating such effects is challenging.
-We exploit the extinction of the thrift regulator (OTS) to analyze economic links between strict supervision, bank lending and business activity.
+We exploit the extinction of the thrift supervisor (OTS) to analyze the effects of strict supervision on bank lending and bank management.
 We first show that the OTS replacement indeed resulted in stricter supervision of former OTS banks.
-Next, we analyze the ensuing lending effects.
-We show that former OTS banks increase small business lending by roughly 10 percent.
-This increase is concentrated in well-capitalized banks, those more affected by the new regime, and cannot be fully explained by a reallocation from mortgage to small business lending after the crisis.
-These findings suggest that stricter supervision operates not only through capital but can also correct deficiencies in bank management and lending practices, leading to more lending and a reallocation of loans
+Next, we analyze the ensuing lending effects and show that former OTS banks on average increase small business lending by roughly 10 percent.
+This increase is concentrated in well-capitalized banks and especially those that changed bank management practices following the supervisory transition.
+We also show that the supervisory-induced increase in credit supply is not fully explained by a reallocation from mortgage to small business lending after the crisis and does reflect risk shifting to cope with shrinking margins.
+These findings suggest that stricter supervision operates not only through capital but can also correct deficiencies in bank management and lending practices, extending credit supply.

-Keywords: Bank regulation, Enforcement, Loan losses, Aggregate outcomes, Prudential oversight, Business lending, Entry and exit.
+Keywords: Bank regulation, Enforcement, Loan losses, Aggregate outcomes, Prudential oversight, Business lending, Entry and exit

-JEL Classifications: E44, E51, G21, G28, G32, G38, K22, K23, L51, M41, M48
+JEL Classifications: E44, E51, G21, G28, G31, G38, K22, K23, L51, M41, M48

-João Granja Assistant Professor of Accounting University of Chicago, Booth School of Business 5807 South Woodlawn Ave.
+João Granja Associate Professor of Accounting University of Chicago, Booth School of Business 5807 South Woodlawn Ave.
 Chicago, IL 60637, United States phone: +1 773 834 3214 e-mail: Joao.Granja@chicagobooth.edu